 The knee is stabilized by four primary ligaments: medial & lateral collateral, cranial/ anterior cruciate (CrCL/ACL), and caudal/posterior cruciate.
 The function of the ACL is threefold….Read More

 Hemivertebrae is a congenital (“at birth”, “born with”) malformation of the vertebrae seen most often in short-faced, screw-tailed breeds like our bulldogs….Read More

 Elbow Dysplasia in dogs is a condition that is caused when the elbow joint is abnormally developed during your bulldog growing phase.
 In newborn bulldog puppies, many bones are not actually one long bone, but consist of many pieces of bone surrounded by cartilage….Read More

-Head tremors in English bulldogs and French bulldogs is also known as “bulldog head bobbing”, “bulldog head shaking” and “idiopathic bulldog head tremors“.
-Head tremors in bulldogs is usually intermittent and is usually considered harmless…..Read More
+Head tremors in English bulldogs and French bulldogs are also known as “bulldog head bobbing”, “bulldog head shaking” and “idiopathic bulldog head tremors“.
+Head tremors in bulldogs are usually intermittent and is usually considered harmless…..Read More

-Prednisone steroids for bulldogs and French Bulldogs replicates the actions of a naturally occurring hormone in the body.
+Prednisone steroids for bulldogs and French Bulldogs replicate the actions of a naturally occurring hormone in the body.
 This hormone, called Glucocorticoids, or cortisol, is also known as the “stress hormone”…...Read More

 All the “Bully Orthopedics & Neurology -Maintenance Topics” below will be published in the coming weeks.
 I will be happy to alert you to each new publication via email.
 Just add your email to our “Join Our U4B Community” membership listing or to our “ALERT” email box at the top left corner.
 Also, I will alert you to any new release of my upcoming ”Do It Yourself V4B Bully Maintenance Videos”.